 We will prevent the virus from circulating and reduce additional variants by getting vaccinated and continuing to practice other COVID-19 prevention measures including wearing masks, physical distancing from people outside our homes, and washing hands.

-COVID-19 vaccine arrived in very limited quantities in Washington state before the end of 2020.
-While vaccines are in short supply, they will be made available to certain high-risk groups by the Washington State Department of Health, following recommendations by CDC’s Advisory Committee on Immunization Practices (ACIP).
+While COVID-19 vaccines are in short supply, they will be made available to certain high-risk groups by the Washington State Department of Health, following recommendations by CDC’s Advisory Committee on Immunization Practices (ACIP).
 The very limited vaccine in the first weeks will only be given to high risk workers in healthcare settings, people in long-term care facilities, and older adults.
 As Washington State’s vaccine distribution plan moves forward, all individuals eligible for vaccine in earlier phases of the plan will continue to be eligible.

 - Learn more about vaccine eligibility.
 On April 15, 2021, all adults ages 16 and older will be eligible for the vaccine.
 Please wait until you are eligible to schedule your vaccine appointment.